witsyke/thesis/README.md

 > ([https://arxiv.org/abs/2009.08388](https://arxiv.org/abs/2009.08388))

 The code of this work was re-used and adapted and the original code is available at: https://github.com/geopanag/pandemic_tgnn.
 This code is located in [gnn_experiments/mt-gnn](https://github.com/witsyke/thesis/tree/main/gnn_experiments/mt-gnn).
+Specifically in the /code subdirectory.

 **License**